devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

       "test": "playwright test"
     },
    ```
-1. Verify that you can run the example test.
 1. Install the Playwright Chromium testing browser.
-1. Cleanup the `playwright.config.ts` file and add the ability to launch the jwt-pizza-service using Vite.
+1. Cleanup the `playwright.config.js` file and add the ability to launch the jwt-pizza-service using Vite.

    ```js
    import { defineConfig, devices } from '@playwright/test';